 Are Your Dogs Fighting?

-“Cancer treatments are likely a waste of money because the kid probably is not going to make it anyway.”
+If a friend told you that their child had cancer, would you tell them, “Cancer treatments are likely a waste of money because your kid probably is not going to make it anyway.”

 You would tell your friend that most people do recover and that the right thing to do is everything possible toward effecting a recovery.